johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The First File:
 Make a copy of your scanner icon and mark it up with the paint program to signify turning off the QR-Code scanner.
 Save it to the pi in the following directory:
+If you have been following along then this is already done in the previous step.
 `/usr/share/icons/`
 Be sure to convert it to the png format using a paint like program before saving it to the pi.
 I called mine Kill_QR-Code.png